dahlia/logtape/README.md

 export type TextFormatter = (record: LogRecord) => string;
 ~~~~

-Here's an example of a text formatter that writes log messages in a JSON format:
+Here's an example of a text formatter that writes log messages in a [JSON Lines]
+format:

 ~~~~ typescript
 await configure({